DivyaPariti/Exploratory-Analysis-of-Crime-Offences-in-European-Countries-2021/README.md

-# EurostatCrime2021 Dataset Analysis 📊
+# Eurostat Crime 2021 Dataset Analysis 📊

 This project entails a comprehensive analysis of the EurostatCrime2021 dataset, which records offences by offence category in 41 European countries in 2021.
 The tasks involved in this analysis are outlined below: